KravitzLabDevices/FED3/FED3_library/readme.md

 ## This is the FED3 library, version 0.0.1 (beta)
-This code is new and almost certainly contains bugs, please only use it for testing purposes.
+This library is in development and almost certainly contains bugs, please only use it for testing purposes.
+Documentation is pending.

-The goal of this library is to operate most of the housekeeping functions of FED3, and let the user focus on writing only the behavioral control.
-This is in active development, better documentation is pending.
+The goal of this library is to automate most of the housekeeping functions of FED3 behind the scenes, and let the user focus on writing the behavioral control.

 ## Installation instructions
 1. Download the supporting libraries for FED3: [FED3_support_libraries.zip](https://github.com/KravitzLabDevices/FED3/raw/master/FED3_library/FED3_support_libraries.zip).
 Unzip the contents of this file to your Arduino libraries folder (usually located at: Documents\Arduino\libraries).